GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 The other part is either the impact quantity or the impact quality.
 It can not be both!
 The impact quantity describes simply how many of something.
 How many people have been affected?
 How many schools got damaged?

-The impact quality is used if something cannot be described with numbers.
+The impact quality is used if something cannot be described with numbers but with "Yes" or "No".
 For example, there was a disease outbreak of cholear.
 Cholera is not a number.
+Yes there was cholera outbreak.
 Or a locality was affected -> Yes the locality was affected.

 Hence we need three columns to describe impacts: impact_typ, impact_quality and impact_quantity.